WANdisco/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 1. On the dashboard, view the `migration` rule.

-2. Start your migration with the following overwrite settings:
+2. Start your migration with the following settings:

    * Source Zone = **adls1**
    * Target Zone = **adls2**